mabel-dev/opteryx.dev/docs/sql-reference/adv-working-with-structs.md

 Structs have the following limitations

-- Statements cannot `ORDER BY` a struct column
-- Statements cannot contain `DISTINCT` and `JOIN` when the relations include struct columns
-- Structs cannot be used in comparisons, however, their component values can be
 - Subscript references (the bit in square brackets) must be in single quotes only

 !!!
 Note